ICE train at Berlin Hbf

 Option 1, Hamburg to Athens by train & ferry via Italy - the leisurely option with an Adriatic cruise thrown in

-I'd change Transfer time from normal to 40 minutes to ensure robust connections.
+I'd change Transfer time from normal to 45 minutes to ensure a robust connection.

 • Stay overnight in Verona.
 Hotels near the station with good or great reviews include the Corte Merighi Rooms & Breakfast, Novo Hotel Rossi, Guesthouse Verona or (a little closer to the centre but with fab reviews) the Relais Empire.

-• Day 2, travel from Verona to Bari, leaving Verona Porta Nuova around 07:50.
+• Day 2, travel from Verona to Bari by Frecciarossa, leaving Verona P. Nuova at 06:52, change at Bologna Centrale, arriving Bari Centrale 14:31.

 • Day 2, sail overnight from Bari to Patras in Greece with Superfast Ferries.